Mohamedkhaledabdalmonsef/Problem-solving/Codeforces-Sheet-level(0)-mansoura/sheet1/Day1/problem-B.md

 The first and only line of the input contains 2 numbers a, b (1≤a,b≤10^9)

 Output
-You should output one integer a∗b
+You should output one integer a∗b.
-.

 Examples